 DUTY OF CARE

-- Additional pre trip approval (including approval by online booking)
+- Additional pre-trip approval (including online booking tools)

-- Registering with safety partner and downloading mobile app
+- Register with safety partner and download mobile app

 - Assess repatriation possibilities